-3.35 Primal-dual interior point methods for sparse problems with complementarity constraints
+3.34 Primal-dual interior point methods for sparse problems with complementarity constraints matrix of the Lagrangian function is updated in each iteration by using variable metric updates.

 Primal-dual interior point methods for sparse problems with complementarity constraints [203] are specified by the statement \$FORM='SI' (when \$NCC>0).
 These methods, which are intended for large problems, belong to the following classes: